Athena relief of Sömek: Interpretation and dating

 The depiction of the goddess corresponds to the Athena Parthenos type, modelled on Phidias' free-standing statue in the Parthenon on the Athenian Acropolis.
-Numerous imitations of this statue were made even in ancient times - another one has also been found in Cilicia.
+Numerous imitations of this statue were made even in ancient times – another one has also been found in Cilicia.
 Similarities with Phidias' original include, above all, the clothing, the shield and the column standing on the left.
 In the original statue, this was a support of the right hand, in which Athena held Nike.
-Even though this no longer has a function, since this statue is carved in relief and doesn't hold Nike, the artist was unwilling to omit this characteristic attribute.
+Even though this no longer has a function, since this statue is carved in relief and does not hold Nike, the artist was unwilling to omit this characteristic attribute.

 Particularly on account of the type of clam-shell vault of the relief, Durugönül identified two possible dates for the creation of the relief.
 The first would be the time of the Emperors Claudius and Nero in the 1st century, the second would be the period after Hadrian in the 2nd and 3rd centuries AD.
 She inclines to the second, dating the relief to the 2nd century, on the basis of comparison with other rock reliefs of Asia Minor, among which is that of a moongod at Sumatar Harabesi in Osrhoene, which an inscription dates after 165.